 A one-year statute of limitations applies to certain defendants, like municipalities, so consult an accident lawyer as soon as possible after a collision.

 Some insurance companies attempt to require that you file an uninsured or underinsured claim much sooner than that.
 The time frame depends on the insurance company's policy, so filing a claim within a few days of the accident is advisable.
 If you contact your insurance company, tell the representative that you were in an accident and give the representative the other party's contact and policy information and your attorney's contact information.
 However, always let your lawyer contact the insurance carriers instead of doing so yourself.

 Because insurance companies look for any reason to deny a claim or offer the least compensation possible, let your attorney talk to the adjuster.
 Otherwise, the insurance company will try to twist your words to lay the fault on you.
 Should you decide to take your case to court, the insurance company may also attempt to use your words to sway the jury.

 If You Suffered Injuries as a Passenger in a Crash, Contact a Car Accident Law Firm

 If you suffered injuries from a motor vehicle accident while you were the passenger, you might deserve compensation for your damages.
-A free consultation with a car accident lawyer can answer your questions and help you decide whether you have a viable case.
+A free consultation with a Chicago personal injury lawyer can answer your questions and help you decide whether you have a viable case.
 The sooner you take action, the better protected you will be from the insurance companies and the loss of your rights.
 Contact a car accident attorney right away for a free consultation.